pivotal/docs-tap/workloads/spec-reference.md

 A [Runnable](https://cartographer.sh/docs/v0.4.0/reference/runnable/)
 object is instantiated to ensure that there's always a run for a particular set of inputs.
-The parameters are passed from the Workload down to Runnable's Pipeline selection mechanism through `testing_pipeline_matching_labels` and the execution of the PipelineRuns through `testing_pipeline_params`.
+The parameters are passed from the workload down to Runnable's Pipeline selection mechanism through `testing_pipeline_matching_labels` and the execution of the PipelineRuns through `testing_pipeline_params`.